Mandatory Disclosure Regime

-The Mandatory Disclosure regime places an obligation on promoters, marketers and users of ‘disclosable transactions’ to notify Revenue about the transaction.
+The Mandatory Disclosure Regime places an obligation on promoters, marketers and users of ‘disclosable transactions’ to notify Revenue about such transactions.
 A ‘disclosable transaction’ is any transaction not specifically excluded by the legislation that meets all of the following conditions :

 - it may result in a person receiving a tax advantage

-- the tax advantage is, or might be expected to be, one of the main benefits of the scheme
+- the tax advantage is, or might be expected to be, one of the main benefits of the transaction

-- the scheme matches any one of the specified descriptions set out in the legislation.
+- the transaction matches any one of the specified descriptions set out in the legislation.

-Mandatory disclosures are usually made by the promoter of a scheme.
-However, in the following situations the user of a scheme must make the disclosure:
+Mandatory disclosures are usually made by the promoter of a transaction.
+However, in the following situations, the user of a transaction must make the disclosure when:

-- when the promoter cannot make a disclosure due to legal professional privilege
+- the promoter cannot make a disclosure due to legal professional privilege

-- when there is no promoter and the scheme is specific to a certain group, or for their own use.
+- there is no promoter and the scheme is specific to a certain group, or for the user's own use.

-The disclosure should include details of the scheme and of any person who will use it.
-Revenue will issue a transaction number specific to that scheme.
+The disclosure should include details of the transaction and of any person who will use it.
+Revenue will issue a transaction number specific to that transaction.
 This should not be regarded as Revenue approving the transaction.
-It is merely part of the process whereby the promoter is complying with their obligations under the mandatory disclosure regime.
-In some cases, we may state that a scheme does not need to be disclosed.
+It is merely part of the process whereby the promoter is complying with their obligations under the Mandatory Disclosure Regime.
+In some cases, Revenue may state that a scheme does not need to be disclosed.

-If you take part in a disclosable transaction you must put the scheme's transaction number on either your:
+If you take part in a disclosable transaction, you must put the relevant transaction number on your:

 If you have not been provided with a transaction number in relation to a disclosable transaction, you must inform Revenue.
-You must provide Revenue with the appropriate information reasonably required in order for us to determine whether or not penalties should be sought against the promoter.
+You must provide Revenue with the appropriate information reasonably required to determine whether or not penalties should be sought against the promoter.

-The disclosure must give enough information to allow us to understand how the scheme works.
-It should also identify the relevant Irish tax law on which the scheme relies.
-If you fail to comply with the obligations imposed by the mandatory disclosure legislation you may be charged a penalty.
+The disclosure must give enough information to allow us to understand how the transaction works.
+It should also identify the relevant Irish tax law on which the transaction relies.
+If you fail to comply with the obligations imposed by the mandatory disclosure legislation, you may be charged a penalty.